 Ranch Management & Leadership Culture

-Peter De Cabooter, a Belgian native born in the Congo (Africa) and, and his wife Marijn Werquin are both Belgian natives, well-travelled and experienced managing diverse cultures.
-Under their management quality people like Tom & Rebecca, Melanie, Rachel, our wranglers, kitchen and housekeeping staff came on board.
-Other long-time employees like Marco & Ever Chavez in charge of Maintenance and Guille Sosa our housekeeping manager continued to work at The Hideout.
+Under their management quality individuals, who areattracted to this kind of working environment like Melanie, Rachel, Ramon, Nina, our wranglers, kitchen and housekeeping staff came on board.
+Other long-time employees like Marco & Ever Chavez in charge of Maintenance and Guille Sosa our housekeeping manager continued to work at The Hideout embracing this culture.
 Other employees have been returning season after season since many years.